Happyduck93/style_transfer_face/README.md

 [6] Jacq, A. (n.d.).
 Neural transfer using pytorch¶.
 Neural Transfer Using PyTorch - PyTorch Tutorials 2.0.0+cu117 documentation.
 Retrieved April 23, 2023, from https://pytorch.org/tutorials/advanced/neural_style_tutorial.html

 [7] Smiling woman holding cheek.
 (2019). unsplash.
 Retrieved from https://unsplash.com/photos/B4TjXnI0Y2c.

+## Note: Cleared Code Output

+In this notebook, certain code output has been intentionally cleared or suppressed to reduce the file size.
+This has been done to make the notebook more manageable for GitHub.

+If you need to view the original code output, you can run the code cells locally in a Jupyter environment.